songchuree38-blip/baserow/docs/technical/field-metadata.md

 #### Database Schema

-Metadata is stored in a JSONB column named `field_metadata` on each table, added dynamically when first needed:
+Metadata is stored in a JSONB column named `field_metadata` on each table.
+New tables automatically include this column.
+For existing tables, the column is added when first needed by a field type that uses metadata:

 ```sql
 ALTER TABLE database_table_123